IMPORTANT UPDATE FOR 2021:

 - Certain sole proprietor and independent contractor compensation

 You may also use the other portion of your PPP loan to cover approved, legitimate business expenses such as commercial rent, mortgage payments, and utilities and receive loan forgiveness as long as the required percentage is used toward the above-mentioned payroll costs.

 If you need to use your PPP funding for other business expenses, you can.
 But just be aware that they may not qualify as forgivable expenses and you’ll have to pay back that portion of your loan under the terms of the PPP agreement.

 What can cause a reduction in my PPP loan forgiveness amount?

 If you use your PPP loan for anything other than the costs mentioned above, you won’t receive full loan forgiveness.
-But since it’s a 1% loan and you have 2 years (or 5 years) to pay back any unforgivable expenses and interest, that may be worth it to many businesses.
+But since it’s a 1% loan and you have 2 years (or 5 years, depending on when you got your loan) to pay back any unforgivable expenses and interest, that may be worth it to many businesses.
 You can still apply for forgiveness of any portion of your loan that you spent on authorized PPP forgiveness expenses.

 Other things that can cause your PPP loan forgiveness to be reduced include: